 Affiliated Academic Organizations

-The Academic Development Program (ADP) is special admissions program for students who do not meet current admissions criteria but who show potential to succeed in college.
+The Academic Success Program (ASP), a special admissions academic program which is part of University College, is for students who do not meet current admissions criteria but who show potential to be successful in college.

-Students admitted to the program complete a five-week summer session to assist them in developing academic skills in reading, writing, mathematics, and critical thinking, as well as to help them in their transition from high school to college.
-In addition, the program provides specialized tutoring, academic advising, mentoring and academic monitoring, and academic counseling.
-Program support continues into the academic year, as students complete SPK 208 and WRT 120 and transition into a major.
+The students' experience in ASP begins with a mandatory five-week summer session designed to assist them in developing academic skills in reading, writing, mathematics, and critical thinking, as well as to assist them in their transition from high school to college.
+During the summer program, the students take two courses and participate in other activities, all designed to support their transition into college.
+ASP provides specialized tutoring, academic advising, mentoring and academic monitoring, and learning support.
+Program support continues into the academic year, as students complete required first-year courses in writing and mathematics and transition into a major.

 University-Wide Internship Opportunities